Brian Dewan: Visual and multi-media art

+Filmstrips

 Brian Dewan's series of I Can See filmstrips use the technology of the educational filmstrips from the mid-twentieth century as a point of departure for imaginative personal invention.

-Each panel features one of Dewan's fanciful drawings, usually skillfully rendered in magic marker or watercolor.
+Each panel features one of Dewan's fanciful drawings, usually rendered in magic marker or watercolor.
 The images are accompanied by elaborate soundtracks in which Dewan is heard, adopting a deadpan narrator's voice, and playing various musical instruments to create a different miniature soundtrack for each panel of the filmstrip.

 When it is time for the projectionist to advance the strip to the next panel, Dewan's voice is typically heard singing "boop" in close imitation of the noise traditionally used for this purpose.
-The themes of the strips often seem as though they could have been taken from actual educational strips - Grimm's Fairy Tales, Civic Pride, a short history of the Organ, Biblical stories have all served as conceits for the filmstrips.
+The themes of the strips often seem as though they could have been taken from actual educational strips – Grimm's Fairy Tales, Civic Pride, and a short history of the Organ.
+Biblical stories have all served as conceits for the filmstrips.
 The strips tend to take many free-associative liberties and are by turns satirical and surreal, often whimsical and sometimes touching on serious themes.
 "Before the White Man Came" seems as though it might be about colonialism or racism, but the "White Man" of the filmstrip starts to seem more likely to be a folkloric evil spirit, with a charged and ambiguous relationship to racial stereotypes.

 In 2003, Dewan created an installation at the Pierogi 2000 Gallery in Brooklyn which transformed the appearance of the gallery into that of an American classroom from an indeterminate bygone era, perhaps from the 1940s.
 He presented his filmstrips regularly during the course of the month-long exhibition, to audience members seated in old schooldesks.

+Shrines

-Dewan has created a series of what he terms "shrines", constructed of wood and other materials, such as light bulbs, clocks, photographs and bottles.
-Perhaps the best known shrine is the one appearing on the cover of They Might Be Giants' album Lincoln.
+Dewan has created a series of what he terms "shrines".
+They are constructed of wood and other materials, such as light bulbs, clocks, photographs and bottles.
+The best known shrine is the one appearing on the cover of They Might Be Giants' album Lincoln.
 The shrines range from about one to six feet tall and often evoke New England church architecture with their lean geometrical spires.
 While the word "shrine" might connote a site created for devotion to a spiritual entity, Dewan's shrines seem to exist not as a conduit for worship, but as playful aesthetic objects.

 Dewan created a number of shrines for New Year's Eve parties and performances, and those shrines often have some sort of illumination which could be turned on at midnight.
 At least one had a drink-dispenser built into it.
 The cabinetry he built for his recent series of electronic instruments, created in collaboration with his cousin, Leon Dewan, often continue some of the visual ideas behind the shrines.
 His New Year's Eve shrine ritual involves completing the shrine only moments before midnight.